 - Post-its – if I could dedicate my degree life to one specific item, it would be the humble post-it.
-I love them, and am obsessed with them, and they come in a cat-shaped dispenser.
+I love them, and am obsessed with them, and they come in every variety.

-- Printer & spare inks – I got an all-in-one printer from Amazon (here), because it worked out cheaper than paying 5p per sheet at the campus library – some lecturers expect you to take lecture slides to make notes on, so it’s a worthwhile investment!
+- Printer & spare inks – I got an all-in-one printer, because it worked out cheaper than paying 5p per sheet at the campus library – some lecturers expect you to take lecture slides to make notes on, so it’s a worthwhile investment!

 - USB sticks – take a tonne.
 You’ll lose at least three and have nothing to save your essay on.

 - Superglue – it sounds stupid, but someone will break your stuff/their stuff/fixtures in your apartment and you’ll be glad to have it.